tildearrow/furnace/papers/doc/2-interface/components.md

 (replace Ctrl with Command on macOS)

-## number input fields
+## Number input fields

 TODO: image

-these work similar to text fields, but you may only input numbers.
+These work similar to text fields, but you may only input numbers.

-they also usually have two buttons which allow you to increase/decrease the amount when clicked (and rapidly do so when click-holding).
+They also usually have two buttons which allow you to increase/decrease the amount when clicked (and rapidly do so when click-holding).

-## sliders
+## Sliders

 TODO: image

-sliders are used for controlling values in a quick manner by being dragged.
+Sliders are used for controlling values in a quick manner by being dragged.

-alternatively, right-clicking or Ctrl-clicking or a slider (Command-click on macOS) will turn it into a number input field for a short period of time, allowing you to input fine values.
+Alternatively, right-clicking or Ctrl-clicking or a slider (Command-click on macOS) will turn it into a number input field for a short period of time, allowing you to input fine values.

+Go back to [Section 2](https://github.com/tildearrow/furnace/blob/master/papers/doc/2-interface/README.md) ┊ Go to Part 2